How Human and Deep Learning Perception are Very Different

 In humans, this data has suggested a difference between parallel and serial attention.
 Agents appear only to have parallel mechanisms.
 Identifying this difference between humans and our current artificial agents shows a path toward improving future agent designs.

 Another paper from DeepMind published in BioArxiv “Prefrontal cortex as a meta-reinforcement learning system” proposes that the brain uses two different reinforcement learning systems.
-Reinforcement learning in biological brains are postulated to be driven by dopamine releases.
-This is the standard model of reward driven learning.
-DeepMind’s proposal is that there are two RL system, one RL system is based on the standard dopamine model and a second RL system is found in the prefrontal cortex.
+Reinforcement learning in biological brains is postulated to be driven by dopamine releases.
+This is the standard model of reward-driven learning.
+DeepMind’s proposal is that there is two RL system, one RL system is based on the standard dopamine model and a second RL system is found in the prefrontal cortex.
 The prefrontal cortex learning is influenced by the first system.
 Effectively, the standard dopamine model has learned human priors (or affordances) and employs this to guide the more dynamic learning of the prefrontal cortex.

 So whenever we see something, we can only see it with human priors engaged.
 However as you can see in the example of the faces, there is a cognitive process at work that attempts to reconstruct what it sees.
 Stop that reconstruction process too quickly and you see how it can incorrectly make errors.
 Our brain employs heuristics all the time and we find that these heuristics can fail in many ways.